percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

    :default: ``ENFORCING`` or ``DISABLED``

-Controls :ref:`pxc-strict-mode`, which runs validations to avoid the use of tech preview features and unsupported features in |PXC|.
+Controls :ref:`pxc-strict-mode`, which runs validations to avoid the use of tech preview features and unsupported features in Percona XtraDB Cluster.

 Depending on the actual mode you select, upon encountering a failed validation,